 Pupils are taught about online safety throughout the curriculum and all staff receive online safety training which is regularly updated.
-The school online safety coordinator is Mr Gerry Flower.

 Racist Incidents

 Our policy on racist incidents is set out separately, and acknowledges that repeated racist incidents or a single serious incident may lead to consideration under child protection procedures.
 We keep a record of racist incidents.